 Sometimes situations occur on the internet that at first seem completely illogical.
 This is just such a story.

-One petition has raised more than one hundred thousand signatures.
-The other barely several thousand.
-However, it is the smaller one that appears at the top of Google searches.
-At first glance, this is surprising, but only until you look more closely.
+One petition has gathered more than a hundred thousand signatures.
+The other just a few thousand.
+But it is the smaller one that appears at the top of Google searches.
+At first glance, this is surprising, but only until we look more closely at the situation.

 The petitions were created at a similar time, but their search behaviour is very different.
 The smaller petition is constantly displayed as if it had been updated a few hours ago.
 This is the case every day, even after two or three days.
 Whereas the large petition shows a real, unchanging time.